Current State of Things (2024 Edition)

 Recapping last season

 It's unfortunate that this season will always be remembered for the playoff snub (still not over it) because that aside FSU's 2023 season was a roaring success.
 The Seminoles went 13-0 for only the 3rd time in school history, won the ACC for the first time since 2014, and beat Clemson for the first time in 10 years as well.
 At full health, this team was a bona fide national title contender.
 Unfortunately, that dream was stripped from them from a group of individuals who selfishly wanted the perceived "best" match ups and determined they had enough game evidence to determine FSU would not be competitive without Jordan Travis, who suffered a gruesome season-ending leg injury in the 11th game of the season against North Alabama.
-Despite this, the Noles were still able to defeat arch rival Florida in the Swamp with a back up QB and then defeat Louisville in the ACC Championship game the following week with a 3rd string QB.
+Despite this, the Noles were still able to defeat arch rival Florida in the Swamp with a back up QB, and then defeat Louisville in the ACC Championship game the following week with a 3rd string QB.
 After the playoff snub, the Seminoles drew Georgia in the Orange Bowl.
 Around 30 FSU players opted to sit out of the game, which led to a 63-3 thrashing as Georgia's roster of All-American talent dominated FSU's inexperienced group.

 Despite this, it's undeniable that Mike Norvell has this group headed in the right direction.
 Over his first 4 seasons, the Seminoles went from 3 wins, to 5, to 10, to 13.
-This was evident to the rest of the country as well as Alabama highly pursued Mike Norvell for their head coaching vacancy when Nick Saban retired.
+This was evident to the rest of the country as well as Alabama aggressively pursued Mike Norvell for their head coaching vacancy when Nick Saban retired.
 Fortunately for us, Mike is a Seminole through and through, and his loyalty was rewarded with a massive extension and raise.

 Recapping Transfer Portal and Recuiting